chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 which we call the $\delta$ **confidence radius** of $\hat{\mu}(s,N_s)$.
 Intuitively, $\hat{\mu}(s,N_s)$ is at most $\text{CR}_{\delta}\left(\hat{\mu}(s,N_s)\right)$ away from $\mu(s)$ with probability $\delta$.

 ## The AlphaGo Pipeline
+Conventionally, MCTS is used where $p$ is uniform, i.e., we have no knowledge of how good moves are aprori.
+However, AlphaGo uses a simulation policy that has been learned via a dataset of expert moves, and refined using self-play reinforcement learning.
+Moreover, instead of estimating $\hat{u}(s,N_s)$ as sample mean of simulation results, it also

 The techniques used by AlphaGo are fairly standard; the novelity is in how these techniques are combined.
 The appraoch can be summarized as follows:

 1. Using supervised learning, a model, $\rho$, is trained to predict the distribution of made by expert Go players for any given board configuration.